vposd/ts-randomizer/README.md

 # Typescript Randomizer
 A tool to create random data by requested types.
+It's designed to minimize the arrange phase of unit tests in order to maximize maintainability, making it easier to create objects containing random test data.

 ## Description
-Typescript Randomizer includes two main parts:
+Typescript Randomizer includes two parts:
- - Typescript transformer to unlock type description for requested types
+ - Typescript transformer to unlock type description for requested types.
  - Randomizer class with methods to create random data by requested types.

-Typescript transformer to unlock automatic mock creation for interfaces and classes
+Typescript transformer to unlock automatic creation a random data for interfaces and classes.

 ## How to install
 Randomizer doesn't work without transformer.
 The Transformer needs to be provided at compile time.
 There are different ways to do it.